Hotels And Restaurants That Survived Pandemic Face New Challenge: Staffing Shortages

 But others are quick to push back on the notion that overly generous benefits are the problem.
 If people are doing better on unemployment, the argument goes, it only means they were underpaid to start with.

-In resort areas like Cape Cod, however, businesses say they're offering around $20 an hour for mid-level kitchen jobs, for example.
-Congressman Bill Keating, D-Mass., who represents Cape Cod, Martha's Vineyard and Nantucket also disputes the notion that low wages are the issue.
+In resort areas such as Cape Cod, however, businesses say they're offering around $20 an hour for midlevel kitchen jobs, for example.
+U.S. Rep. Bill Keating, D-Mass., who represents Cape Cod, Martha's Vineyard and Nantucket, also disputes the notion that low wages are the issue.
 Staffing shortages are a perennial challenge, he says, but with as much as one-fifth of the hospitality industry already fallen victim to the pandemic, the stakes are especially high this year.

 "We invested a lot of taxpayer money to keep businesses afloat," Keating says.
 "I would hate to see that investment jeopardized because we don't have the necessary workforce in place to meet demand.
 And the clock is ticking."

-Amy Guyette says she can't afford to turn away customers by having her Tavern on a Hill stay closed a few days a week.
-Nor can she risk turning off customers, by shoddy service.
+Guyette says she can't afford to turn away customers by having her Tavern on the Hill stay closed a few days a week.
+Nor can she risk turning off customers with shoddy service.
 So she's considering one more pandemic-prompted pivot.